+21-257 Models and Methods for Optimization

+Summer 2012

-21-257 Models and Methods for Optimization Summer 2010 Instructor: Deepak Bal Email: dbal@cmu.edu Time: M-F 1:30-2:50 Location: Wean Hall 8427
+Instructor: Deepak Bal Email: dbal@cmu.edu Time: M-F 1:30-2:50 Location: Wean Hall 4709

 Course Objectives: The course will basically be in three parts.
 The first part will consist of a review of linear systems, linear programming, the simplex algorithm and problem formulation.
 The second part will cover LP duality, sensitivity analysis, and various network algorithms.
 The third part of the course will introduce integer programming, including topics like the knapsack problem, the travelling salesman problem, branch and bound methods and problem formulation.
 At the end of the course, the student should be familiar with the topics listed above.

-Course Website www.math.cmu.edu/~dbal/summer10 (this isn't up yet, but I'll let you know when it is)
+Course Website www.math.cmu.edu/~dbal/summer12 (this isn't up yet, but I'll let you know when it is)

+Textbook Introduction to Mathematical Programming, 3rd edition by Russell C. Walker.
+This should be available at the campus bookstore.

 Office Hours: My office hours will be held in my office, Wean 7116.
 Let's say for an hour right after class Monday through Thursday (so from about 3 to 4).

 Tests: There will be 3 tests held in class over each of the three parts mentioned in the Course Objectives.
 There will be no final exam since by the third exam you will have been tested over all the material.
 The tests are preliminarily scheduled as follows:

-- Test 1: Friday, May 28
+- Test 1: Friday, June 1

-- Test 2: Thursday, June 10
+- Test 2: Thursday, June 14

-- Test 3: Thursday, June 24
+- Test 3: Thursday, June 28

 Tests will be closed book, but calculators (not cell phones) will be allowed.
 If you miss a scheduled test, a makeup will be given if the test was missed for a documented illness or family emergency or University sponsored event.
 If you miss a test for an unacceptable reason such as sleeping through it, a penalty will be applied on the make-up.

 Homework: Homework will essentially be assigned and collected once or twice weekly.
-Hence, I expect there to be about 8 or 9 homeworks.
+Hence, I expect there to be about 7 or 8 homeworks.
 The homework problems will be a mix of book problems and problems stated in class.
 If you need help with the homework problems, please come to my office hours.

 Quizzes: In order to promote attendence and to make sure that you are keeping up with the material, I plan on having a short quiz on some class days.
-The quiz will usually consist of one or two problems out of the relevant chapters of Stewart or Walker.
+The quiz will usually consist of one or two problems out of the relevant chapters of Walker.
 The day before the quiz I may give you a list of problems from the book that the next days quiz problem will be chosen from.
 This way you can prepare for the quiz by looking over these problems.
 These quizzes are not meant to be particularly hard, I just want you to keep up with the material and realize if you are struggling with it.

 Grading: Your final grade for the course will be determined by the following breakdown:

-- Quizzes: 10%
+• Quizzes: 10%

-- Homework: 30%
+• Homework: 30%

-- Low exam score among 3 tests: 15%
+\bullet Low exam score among 3 tests: 15%

-- Middle exam score among 3 tests: 20%
+• Middle exam score among 3 tests: 20%

-- High exam score among 3 tests: 25%
+• High exam score among 3 tests: 25%

 The cutoffs for your final grades preliminarily look as follows:

-- A: $\ge 90\%$
+• A: $\geq 90\%$

-- B: $\ge 80\%$
+• B: $\geq 80\%$

-- C: $\geq 70\%$
+• C: > 70%

-- D: $\geq 60\%$
+• D: $\geq 60\%$

-- R: < 60%
+• R: < 60%

 These cutoffs may be lowered, but will not be raised.